Agriculture in Bolivia: Land reform and land policy

 Although government policy has encouraged colonization of these isolated areas since the 1940s, the process did not accelerate until the 1950s, when a major highway connected Cochabamba with Santa Cruz and a rail system linked Santa Cruz with São Paulo, Brazil.
 The settlers included members of the former ruling oligarchy who had lost land in the reform, as well as more risk-taking highlanders, or Kollas, who came as wage laborers or who bought land.
 In order to facilitate the colonization process, the government created the National Colonization Institute (Instituto Nacional de Colonización—INC), which typically helped highland families move to newly established government colonies, sometimes completely isolated from other towns.
 From 1952 to the mid-1970s, the government helped 46,000 families (190,000 people) colonize the lowlands.
-Government-sponsored colonization, however, accounted for just 15 percent of all the pioneers who ventured east.
+Government-sponsored colonization, however, accounted for just 15% of all the pioneers who ventured east.
 Furthermore, INC colonies suffered a high dropout rate among participants, many of whom faulted the INC for providing insufficient support services and too few roads.
 Other settlers included members of Japanese and North American Mennonite communities who were establishing colonies in neighboring Paraguay.

 Land policy and government agricultural policy in general shifted dramatically when orthodox economic policies were implemented in 1985.
 The government, which had once monopolized the production of many key crops, set prices, marketed goods, and closely controlled credit, now effectively withdrew from the sector.
 As a result, farmers in the late 1980s were in transition from a period characterized by import protection and close cooperation with the government to one of free competition with highly advanced international markets and contraband.